Swiss style dairy free fondue

 - Cut off the ends of the garlic and rub the garlic on the insides of the fondue pot.
 Mince garlic once finished1 clove garlic

-- Put fondue pot on medium heat and add 1 cup of dry white wine and the minced garlic.
+- Put fondue pot on medium heat on the stove and add 1 cup of dry white wine and the minced garlic.
 Bring to a simmer1 cup dry white wine, 1 clove garlic

 - Once wine is simmering, add your cheese.
 I've been making this fondue for years, and really love the cheese combo that I showed above.
 The violife feta has a really creamy and fermented taste that goes really well in a fondue.3 cups vegan white cheese

 - Once cheese has melted, dissolve the cornstarch into the cognac and add it to the fondue1 tablespoon corn starch, 1½ tablespoon cognac

 - Add a dash of nutmeg, white pepper, paprika and a squeeze of lemonDash of paprika, Dash of nutmeg, Dash of white pepper, Squeeze of lemon

 - Remove the fondue pot from the stove and place it on top of your fondue pot holder.
 Light the heat source under the fondue pot.
 Serve with bread, cooked potatoes, steamed broccoli, fruit or whatever you desire